ADHD (Attention Deficit Hyperactivity Disorder) in Children and Adults

 Do you suspect that you or your child may have ADHD?
 Do you find it hard to stay focused?
 Are you impulsive, doing things you later regret?
 Are you frustrated at always forgetting what you need to get done?

-There are evidence-based, drug-free ways to help support those with ADHD or awaiting an ADHD diagnosis
+• There are drug-free ways to help support those with ADHD or awaiting an ADHD diagnosis

-The Key Clinic’s unique 360-degree approach to assessment will help pinpoint the root causes of symptoms.
+• The Key Clinic’s unique 360-degree approach to assessment will help pinpoint biochemical imbalances that may be contributing to symptoms.

-By targeting the root causes, we can unlock the potential of children and adults with ADHD, for more successful, happier, calmer lives.
+• By understanding your ‘bio-individuality’, we help support children and adults with ADHD, encouraging more successful, happier, calmer lives.

 Learn how to optimise functioning and provide the best support for someone with ADHD.